Tomato Cucumber Chickpea Salad

 What balsamic vinegar did I use?

-If you’re making this cucumber and tomato salad with the beans, please don’t skip the step of marinating the garbanzos in balsamic vinegar for that extra flavor boost.
-I’ve made this plenty of times with regular balsamic vinegar, but when I made it to update the photos I used white balsamic vinegar (affiliate link), which kept the light color of the beans.
-If you have white balsamic vinegar I’d definitely use it for a prettier salad, but this is just as tasty with regular balsamic vinegar!
+Please don’t skip the step of marinating the garbanzos in the balsamic vinegar dressing for that extra flavor boost, even if you have to marinate them for a shorter time.
+I’ve made this salad plenty of times with regular balsamic vinegar, but when I made it to update the recipe I used white balsamic vinegar (affiliate link), which kept the light color of the beans.
+If you have white balsamic vinegar I’d definitely use it for a prettier salad, but this salad will be tasty with any balsamic vinegar you have on hand!

-- While beans drain, whisk together the balsamic vinegar, olive oil, and Spike Seasoning (affiliate link) or another seasoning of your choice.
-It’s important to use good quality extra virgin olive oil and balsamic vinegar here since there’s not a lot of other seasoning in the salad.
+- While beans drain, whisk together balsamic vinegar, lemon juice, olive oil, and Spike Seasoning (affiliate link) or another seasoning of your choice.
+It’s important to use good quality extra virgin olive oil and balsamic vinegar.

-- When beans are well drained, place them in a in small Ziploc bag, add the marinade mixture, and let beans marinate in the refrigerator for 4 hours (or longer.)
+- When beans are well drained, place them in a in Ziploc bag, add the marinade mixture, and let beans marinate in the refrigerator for 2 – 4 hours (or as long as you can).

-- When you’re ready for chopping the tomatoes and cucumbers, let the marinated garbanzo beans drain, saving the reserved dressing.
-Taste the dressing for seasoning, adding more vinegar and olive oil if you don’t have at least 3 T of dressing.
-(We added 2 T more olive oil and 1 T more vinegar, but you might want less dressing.)
+- When you’re ready to start chopping the tomatoes and cucumbers, let the marinated garbanzo beans drain, saving the reserved dressing.
+Taste the dressing for seasoning, adding more vinegar and/or lemon juice if you want a more strongly flavored dressing.

-- This is a recipe where it’s important to have fresh, flavorful tomatoes and fresh small cucumbers.
-I use equal parts tomatoes and cucumbers, but you can vary the proportions depending on what you have.
-If you use larger tomatoes that are extra juicy, I’d drain tomatoes in a colander for a few minutes.
+- Use fresh, flavorful tomatoes and fresh small cucumbers.
+I used equal parts tomatoes and cucumbers, but you can vary the proportions a bit depending on what you have.
+If you use larger tomatoes that are juicy, I’d drain tomatoes in a colander.

-- I used my favorite herb scissors to cut the basil into nice thin strips.
-Put tomatoes and cucumbers into a bowl and mix in drained garbanzos, chopped basil (or other herbs), and reserved dressing.
+- Put tomatoes and cucumbers into a bowl and mix in drained garbanzos, chopped parsley (or basil), and reserved dressing.

 - Then season the salad with salt and pepper, add Feta and toss salad to gently mix.

-- Serve the salad right away, with a little more Feta to add at the table if desired.
+- Serve the Tomato Cucumber Chickpea Salad salad right away, with a little more Feta to add at the table if desired.

 Make it a Meal: